 Get a free Curve Blue card

-The free Curve Blue card* (5 GBP bonus using the link) is a single card, that allows you to unify all your Visa and Mastercards in a single card.
+The free Curve Blue card* is a single card, that allows you to unify all your Visa and Mastercards in a single card.
 In practice, you can use this single card and then choose in the app, which of your regular credit card accounts are charged.
 While this also simplifies your wallet, this service is particularly useful if you want to use your credit card abroad.
 Curve often offers better exchange rates and avoids foreign transaction fees.
 It also helps when using foreign credit cards (in particular, US cards) that often offer higher cashback rates of 1-5% on purchases (compared to typically 0% offered by German credit cards).

 Activate your electronic ID function and install AusweisApp2

 If you are a German citizen, you should make sure activate the electronic ID function of your German ID.
 The AusweisApp2 lets you use your smartphone as card reader to use the electronic authentication function of your German ID (elektronische Funktionen des Personalausweises).
 This enables you to identify yourself online to use various German government services, such as requesting a certified criminal history for yourself or the history of your driving tickets.

 Setup an account with Sign-Me

 The little known service sign-me.de of the German Bundesdruckerei allows you to sign digital documents (PDFs) using your German ID.
 In particular, you can sign with a qualified electronic signature which is legally equivalent to an ink signature.
 While this is still not commonly used for typical contracts (such as rent contracts), electronic signature are already important in the business world and may also become increasingly relevant for consumers.
 Tip: Currently, each qualified electronic signature costs 5 sign-me coins, which usually cost 1.18 EUR, but you get a free starting balance for your first few qualified signatures.

 Setup free Briefankündigung